matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

-When an homeserver receives a `/join` request from a client or a `/make_join` / `/send_join` request from another homeserver, the request should only be permitted if the user has a valid invite or is in one of the listed rooms.
+When an homeserver receives a `/join` request from a client or a `/make_join` / `/send_join` request from another homeserver, the request should only be permitted if the user is invited to this room, or is joined to one of the listed rooms.
 If the user is not a member of at least one of the rooms, the homeserver should return an error response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.